-- Trueface is ranked first in the world for template comparison speed (as of 11/30/2022) in NIST FRVT and is capable of comparing two biometric templates in 103 nanoseconds using only a single thread.
+- Trueface is ranked first for template comparison speed (as of 11/30/2022) in NIST FRVT and is capable of comparing two biometric templates in 103 nanoseconds using only a single thread.
 Using multiple threads and additional compression techniques, Trueface can achieve speeds of up to 8.73 nanoseconds per comparison.

 - Trueface achieved the third-highest accuracy ranking by a western firm in the NIST FRVT 1 to N Identification, Visa Kiosk category.